shubham-shinde/comet/README.md

 prerequisite
  install npm
  install node
- install yarn
  konwlegde of cli tools

 steps to start
-  1. yarn install
+  1. npm i

  check working
-  1. yarn run check -u trello url -n name
+  1. npm rsrc/

- build and install
+install
-  1. yarn build
+  1. npm run build
-  2. npm install -g .
+  2. npm i -g .

+commands
+1. comet init (this will create a .coment file in root directory)
+2. comet new (this will take trello card url and check the branch)
+3. comet pr new (this will create all the pr and add their link into card)